The Proper Way to Quit a Job

 As a recruiter, I’ve counseled many candidates through the process of giving notice to their employers, and I know it’s something that scares a lot of people.
 It’s been said that quitting a job may be one of the most stressful times in a person’s life — comparable with a death in the family or a divorce.
 The actual act of giving notice to your employer is not something that most people have a lot of experience with.
 So here are some tips and some advice on how to leave on the best of terms, in as professional a manner as possible, and without burning any bridges.
-[Read “The Golden Rule: Don’t Burn Bridges” for more detailed explanation of why this is so important.]
+[Read “The Golden Rule for Business: Don’t Burn Bridges” for a more detailed explanation of why this is so important.]
 Typically, what causes a bridge to be burned is what the employer does when hit with the news of a resignation, and how the employee reacts to that.

 A Resignation Letter Template: